Dizziness + balance

-Vestibular rehabilitation is a proven treatment for dizziness and balance problems, no matter what your age or how long you’ve been struggling with the problem.
+Vestibular rehabilitation is a proven treatment for dizziness, vertigo and balance problems, no matter your age or how long you’ve been struggling.

-They can result from anything from hitting your head to having a reaction to medication.
+Vestibular problems can result from anything from hitting your head to having a reaction to medication.
 And sometimes they can begin “out of the blue” with no diagnosable cause.
-Common causes include:

 - Rolling over in bed, often with one side being worse

 - Bending over